“What is employee engagement?“

-Team members might be happy to take work home with them but you need to make sure that this doesn’t happen so that they have a chance to rest and don’t resent their work for interfering with their personal life.
+Team members might be happy to take work home with them, but you still need to make sure that this doesn’t interfere with their personal time and rest.
+The last thing you want is your employee resenting their work that they seem to never escape from.

 Don’t automatically assume that the team member is being lazy.
 They might have too much assigned for them to realistically complete, they may be having issues outside of work, they might not be properly trained for their tasks, and so on.